allan-villan/kafka-fraud-detection/README.md

 `docker-compose build && docker-compose up`

 The **Generator** will then begin generating random *source IDs*, *target IDs*, and random *amounts* "spent".

 <img width="756" alt="generator_output" src="https://user-images.githubusercontent.com/84660320/189238459-cbe5c632-5ede-4e8c-8972-98579c05280d.png">

-Because the data is filtered for suspicious transactions, all transactions over $900 were marked as suspicious by the **Topic** in the **Source Cluster**.
-The data displayed passed the fraudulent check and is being received by the **Destination Cluster**.
+All transactions over $900 were marked as fraudulent by the **Topic** in the **Source Cluster**, so nothing over that amount should apear in the terminal.
+The data displayed below passed the fraudulent check and is being received by the **Destination Cluster**.

 <img width="659" alt="detector_output" src="https://user-images.githubusercontent.com/84660320/189238925-5fdaee5d-0da3-4e76-a529-d5b8f9a671d9.png">

+That concludes the project!

 ### Reflection:
 Looking back, this was a great opportunity to learn about Kafka that utilized it in a reasonable example.
 I'm excited to apply this framework to